Hsgngr/90POE_airbnb_prediction/README.md

 ## Future Work

 #### Other Datasources
-The data has link in it.
-Most of the links are broken but some of them can be use for data scraping and get other type of data such as images of places.
+The data has links in the column of listig_url and host_url.
+Most of the links are broken but some of them can be use for data scraping and get other type of data such as images of properties.

 #### Model
 Instead of Xgboost, a neural network can be used to predict the data.
 We can also create features from text data